theoremprover-museum/Aquarius/README.md

 Maria Paola Bonacina.
 Distributed automated deduction.
 Ph.D.
 Thesis, Department of Computer Science, State University of New York at Stony Brook, December 1992.
 Available at http://profs.sci.univr.it/~bonacina/pub_theses.html

+Aquarius was a Clause-Diffusion prover for first-order logic with equality incorporating as sequential base the code of William W. (Bill) McCune's Otter (version 2.2).

 Aquarius was written in C and PCN for workstation networks.
 This source code repository includes all .c files, .h files and a main .pcn file.
 It also includes a makefile showing how the binary, named m_penguin, was built.